October 28 - November 3, 2018: Issue 381

-Once again Sculpture Trail Founder Patsy Clayton-Fry has pulled together a great collection of pieces which showcase the diversity of materials that can be used to make these works while the subjects chosen range from individual takes on the classical with each Artists' ideas shining through in minature form through to creations that need outdoor space to be appreciated in scale and setting.
+Once again Sculpture Trail Founder Patsy Clayton-Fry has pulled together a great collection of pieces which showcase the diversity of materials that can be used to make these works while the subjects chosen range from individual takes on the classical with each Artists' ideas shining through in miniature form through to creations that need outdoor space to be appreciated in scale and setting.

 Patsy has been ably backed up by a great team of supporters and artists as was evident in what many call 'The Mural Arcade' beside BWS with a live Art demonstration.
-Some were working in collaboration, Angus Baldwin and Alex Thorby making a beautiful Tree Huggers statement, while Christina Ambrose-Keyes and Nic Carroll combined Christina's wave scrolls with a poem penned by Nic.
+Some were working in collaboration, Angus Baldwin and Alex Thorby making a beautiful Tree Huggers statement, while Christina Ambrose-Keyes and Nick Carroll combined Christina's wave scrolls with a poem penned by Nic.